“Fragile” Cities: What We are Getting Wrong and Why it is Important to Get it Right

 Second, contrary to dominant static approaches, local populations, political players, governments and armed actors learn and adapt to dynamic ground realities.
 In that sense, one could argue that cities are living organisms that continue to evolve over time.
 Every new change in the city, including misguided and ill-advised military solutions to curtail violence in cities result in metastasizing of the problem.
 The mega city of Karachi is a case in point.
 Despite several attempts by the state of reducing violence and rein in armed actors, the situation continues to get worse.
 Since the 1980s, the types and numbers of armed actors in the city have increased over time.
 Al-Qaeda fighters, for example, arrived in large numbers after 9/11 to Karachi, a city that was already home to drug gangs, armed cadres of political parties, and local variants of jihadi groups.
 While the presence of these actors does not indicate that the state is no longer the final arbiter, it illustrates how the urban landscape became complex over time.
 It is this dynamism of a system that fails to show up in the “fragile” city concept that at best, offers a snapshot frozen in a moment.
 But how did things get to that point?
 And how may we predict where things may go from there?

 To map potential scenarios resulting from risks associated with contemporary challenges, we need to consider alternative explanations to scarcity-induced contention and dystopic visions of conflict in cities.
-If cities do become theatres of war, report heavy civilian casualties and infrastructure turned to rubble.
+If cities do become theatres of war, notes from the field report heavy civilian casualties and infrastructure turned to rubble.
 These seemingly academic questions then become a matter of life and death, especially for underprivileged populations that are always at the frontlines of risk and uncertainty.